Traffic Watch

 SAPOL’s Traffic Watch Reporting Scheme.

 Bike Adelaide believes that bad driving, especially that which endangers cyclists, should be reported to the Police so that they are aware of the issue, and can follow up with offenders.
 The SA Police have set up a “Traffic Watch” service for reporting these issues.
-Just ring the number below, provide the relevant details, and the Police will follow up your complaint.
+Just ring the number below or use the online form, providing the relevant details, and the Police will follow up your complaint.
 While charges may not be laid, the motorist in question will generally receive at least a cautionary phone call from the Police, with possibly an official warning, or in more serious cases a fine or court summons.
+SAPOL keep data on all Traffic Watch reports and follow up errant drivers when patterns of negative behaviour become apparent.

 Reporting Errant Driving Through the South Australia Police Traffic Watch.